grommet/grommet/src/js/components/Button/README.md

 **button.transition.duration**

-The length of time it will take for the element to transition between two defined states.
+The length of time it will take for the element to transition between two states.
 Expects `number`.

 Defaults to